fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 - The setup and tear down wouldn't require uploading or deleting the file from S3

 Cons:
-- A test with stubs and mocks, if made in a wrong way, can be testing nothing, example:
+- A test with stubs and mocks, when done inaccurately, could be testing nothing, example:

 ```ruby
 describe S3Downloader do